 Grab some attention for yourself with a vibrant bleached blonde hairstyle.
-If you are using bleach to take your natural color away, you should take care with the chemicals.
+If you are using bleach to take your natural color away, you should take care of the chemicals.

 Slicking your hair back is a great way to keep it neat and tidy for a professional look.
 A fine-toothed comb is an essential accessory for guys who want to wear their hair in this style.

-Choppy spikes are a brilliant fashion choice if you are looking for a style which isn’t perfectly groomed.
-You can pull all of your spikes in the same direction, or you can style your hair some spikes point in different directions.
+Choppy spikes are a brilliant fashion choice if you are looking for a style that isn’t perfectly groomed.
+You can pull all of your spikes in the same direction, or you can style your hair with some spikes point in different directions.

 Line-up cuts and disconnects are a good way to introduce lots of new angles to your style.
 For maximum impact, you must make sure that all of the lines are clear and crisp.